Everything You Should Know About the Tulane Application Fee

 We do that by sending an email with a fee waiver form on your behalf, including the mandatory information regarding your financial difficulties.
 The signature from the counselor will prove your financial hardship and nudge the university’s admissions office to make a decision in your favor.

 Requesting College Fee Waivers With DoNotPay

 We offer the simplest and fastest fee waiver process.
-To get a fee waiver, access DoNotPay from any web browser and follow these steps:
+To get a fee waiver, access DoNotPay from any and follow these steps: